 When we first created Foleon, it was with only online magazines in mind.
 But since then, the variety for which our customers use us has grown exponentially.
-Nowadays, for every sales or marketing communications project that we work on, we consider creating a Foleon.
+Nowadays, for every sales or marketing communications project that we work on, we consider creating a Foleon content experience.

-For activation and adoption, we have a support manual, a services catalog in which we offer various design and onboarding options, and numerous other publications that help clients get the most of our platform.
+For activation and adoption, we have a support manual, a services catalog in which we offer various design and onboarding options, and numerous other content experiences that help clients get the most of our platform.

 With retention in mind, our quarterly news update (built in Foleon) contains inspiring and educative information to help clients to stay up to date, and our roadmap keeps clients informed about what releases are expected in the weeks and months to come.